cofoundry-cms/Cofoundry.Docs/src/Content Management/Disabling Features.md

 The admin panel is included in a separate NuGet package, so one way to remove the admin panel is simply to not install it in the first place.
 However you can also disable this via a config setting:

-- **Cofoundry:Admin:Disabled** Disables the admin panel, removing all routes from the routing table and disabling login.
+- **Cofoundry:Admin:Disabled** Disables the admin panel, removing all routes from the routing table and disabling sign in.

 Note that you can also change the admin directory name via config too: